ccrownhill/riscv_cpu/test/README.md

 The wave we got from this test satify the expected read data:
 ![DataMemoryTest](Images/Load_store_test.png)

-### Test with all B type instructions
+### Test with all B type instructions (beq, bne, blt, bge, bltu and bgeu)
 For Branch instructions we add a BranchCond to identify the funct3 and take the certain branch instructions.

 The testing program(Branchs.s):
 ```
 main: